 When you arrive, you’ll be glad you made the trip.
 Along with unobstructed 360-degree views, there is a huge gold Buddha and numerous small ones.
 It’s important to note that, even though you are at the top of a mountain, visitors (especially women) must cover their shoulders and legs.
 Most women and girls we saw were in shorts with a sarong wrapped around the waist; if you don’t have one, you can borrow one for a small donation before starting the climb.
 Be sure to pack drinks and snacks.

-The list of islands we wanted to see was long, but only our first day was set in stone: By majority vote, we’d booked a Phi Phi Islands snorkeling cruise with local travel agency Your Krabi, which offered something for everyone in the family.
+The list of islands we wanted to see was long, but only our first day was set in stone: By majority vote, we’d booked a Phi Phi Islands snorkeling cruise, which offered something for everyone in the family.
 Our first stop was Phi Phi Don, the largest of this island group and the only one with permanent residents.
 On a large dive and snorkel boat, it took a little under two hours to make the trip, but the fabulous views of popular spots like Chicken and Poda Islands made the time go fast.

 Phi Phi Don is bustling by island standards.
 Narrow walkways are lined with shops, restaurants and tour operators mostly providing dive and snorkeling tours.
 Boats dock right in the thick of the commercial area of the island, but walk for five minutes or so to the other side and a beautiful white sand beach awaits.
 With warm water in every shade of blue, even if you’re not the swimming type, you’ll find it hard not to make a splash.

 Add in lunch and more snorkeling, and the excursion made for a busy first day.
-Our intention was to spend day two doing a multi-island tour, but a conversation during dinner led to a change of plans that, among other things, included a little sleeping in.
+Our intention was to spend day two doing a multi-island tour as a day trip, but a conversation during dinner led to a change of plans that, among other things, included a little sleeping in.

-As part of the Than Bok Khorani National Marine Park, Hong Island has a sandy beach as well as a protected spot to swim and do some basic snorkeling.
+As part of the Than Bok Khorani National Marine Park, one of Thailand’s best national parks, Hong Island has white sandy beaches as well as a protected spot to swim and do some basic snorkeling in the clear water.
 For families with younger children and kids who have never snorkeled before, Hong Island is a great spot to learn.
 Phulay Bay provides everything you’ll need — snorkeling gear (no fins), beach towels and plenty of water.
 Another bonus parents will appreciate: There’s a lifeguard on duty.

 A short nature walk through what feels like a jungle offers a nice break from the sand.
 Going early is the key.
 We were settled into our spot on the beach by 10a, but when we were packing up to leave after lunch, the crowds were coming in fast.